 Disadvantages of playing the one-up-one-back formation:

-1. The player staying back opens up the court for short angles on his side; also because it takes longer for his shot to go back over the net it gives the opposing net player time to intercept it.
+1. The player staying back opens up the court for short angles on their side; also, it takes longer for their shot to go back over the net, giving the opposing net player time to intercept it.

 2. The gap between the two players (baseline and net) is wide enough for the opposing net player to have a winning shot.

-3. The baseline player has fewer options for his shots to be aggressive – he must avoid the opposing net player and the only time he can attack is when the ball is shorter in his court.
+3. The baseline player has fewer options for their shots to be aggressive – they must avoid the opposing net player and the only time they can attack is when the ball is shorter in their court.

-In the case of both players staying back there are very strong reasons why some teams can do it:
+In the case of both players staying back, there are strong reasons why some teams can do it:

-2. The team is receiving against a strong server – it is wise to begin the point with both players on the baseline and advanced after the return is safely made.
+2. The team is receiving against a strong server – it is wise to begin the point with both players on the baseline and advance after the return is safely made.